-The members of the Executive Committee of the Common Council include the chair and vice chair of the Common Council, the chair-elect (i.e., incoming chair), the past chair (for one year after term of chair), and the chairs of the standing committees.
+The members of the Executive Committee of the Common Council include the chair and vice chair of the Common Council, the chair-elect, the past chair, standing committee chairs, and the Constitution and Handbook Subcommittee chair.
 The main functions of the Executive Committee are to discuss items coming before the various committees and to act as a liaison between the Common Council and administration.
 The Executive Committee is not a decision-making body, but can bring items to the Common Council for discussion.
 The Executive Committee may act on behalf of the Common Council and its standing committees when appropriate consideration and action by the council and/or its standing committees is not feasible.
-Action by the Executive Committee in this regard is reported to the Common Council at its next
+Action by the Executive Committee in this regard is reported to the Common Council at its next meeting.

 2018-2019 Executive Committee members include: